Anthony Franchini

 Anthony John Franchini (August 2, 1898 – September 17, 1997) was an American guitarist, most known for his Hawaiian guitar partnership with Frank Ferera, making him one of the most-recorded musicians of all time.
-After his time with Ferera, his career was remarkably varied, playing with symphony orchestras and country and western bands, often simultaneously, and also working in additional genres before retiring in his mid 90s.
+After his time with Ferera, his career was remarkably varied, playing with symphony orchestras and country and western bands, often simultaneously, also working in additional genres, before retiring in his 90s.

 Biography

 Early life and career

 Antonio Giuseppe Franchini was born to Ercole, a fishmonger, and Genney Franchini in Naples, Italy, on August 2, 1898.
 As per Italian custom at the time, he began his formal education at age two.
 His family moved to Boston, United States, in 1903.
 In Boston he attended Elliott Grade School, and began formal violin lessons under private tutelage the following year.
 He taught himself mandolin and guitar as he worked out currently popular songs in recreational pursuit.
 He began his musical career at the age of eight in Boston.
 He did not finish grade school, dropping out in the eighth grade.

 In 1914, Franchini joined Tony Colucci and Gus Sullo in a trio of stringed instruments.
 The highlight of their act was to interchange instruments, in the midst of performing, while playing "Maple Leaf Rag".
 They toured the Keith Circuit as "French, Fields and Foley".
 The act ended in 1917, as Colucci chose to relocate to New York.

 Franchini joined the United States Army in June 1917, even though he was not yet a citizen of the United States.
 He was placed in Battery F, 5th Division of the 19th Field Artillery Regiment, where he operated a 70mm gun.
 He spent ten months in training at a base near Leon Springs, Texas.
 Sent overseas, he landed in Brest, France, and conditioned there before being sent to the Vosges for combat.
 He spent eight months in combat, participating in the battles of Saint-Mihiel and Château-Thierry.
 As part of the occupation he was assigned to Koblenz and remained there until he was discharged on October 18, 1919.